Oster Total Prep 10-Cup Review

 We took to the kitchen for hands-on testing, chopping onions, carrots, and nuts.
 The Oster 10 Cup starts up quickly and chops most items with some mass but struggles with looser, lighter foods — like flour.
 Generally speaking, this device does not yield a particularly even chop across the board.

 We put two small onions in the Oster, and the bowl felt somewhat crowded.
 It successfully chopped most of the onions but seemed to leave an undesirable amount of larger, un-chopped pieces.
 We continued pulsing to try to break down the larger pieces, but that only minced and mushed the smaller bits leaving the larger ones crowd-surfing on top.

 We had a similar experience with carrots.
 We were left with a variety of differently sized pieces, and the more we tried to break down the larger chunks, the smaller the previously chopped bits got.
 The heartier carrot was left less mushy than the soft watery onions, but the lack of consistency was disappointing.

 The nuts seemed to chop a little more evenly than the onions and carrots.
 That being said, there was a lot of dust and a small handful of completely whole almonds.
 Overall the Oster leaves a lot to be desired in the chopping department.
 If you are looking for an even chop rather than a hodgepodge of minced and untouched pieces, then the Oster may not be the right choice for you.

 For this test, we tried making mayonnaise and pizza crust from scratch.
-The Oster 10 Cup struggled with this test.
+The Oster 10 Cup struggled with this task.
 It shook so much that we thought it would vibrate right off the counter, and the noise was a little off-putting.
 It was clear that the motor was struggling.